LLNL/Caliper/doc/sphinx/AnnotationAPI.rst

 is taken from the ``__FUNC__`` compiler macro.
 The annotations should be placed within a function of interest, ideally near the top.
 In C, the function begin and *all* exit points must be marked.
 In C++, only the begin has to be marked.
-Caliper exports the hierarchy of annotated functions in the `function` attribute.

 C++ example: